MegaVision excels in

 For ordinary color reproduction when it is preferred to use strobe light, the EV system can be used in RGB mode by using the color filter wheel.
 A new technology developed by MegaVision eliminates any potential mis-registration between the three color channels caused by the filters.

-The image was captured using the EV systems 12 different light band.
-The immediate result is 12 monochrome images in DNG format.
+Images captured using the EV systems 12 different light band, immediately result is 12 monochrome images in DNG format.
 With all images in perfect register it is easy to place them as layers and compare and analyze.
-(Captured at Statens museum for kunst, Copenhagen (Copyright SMK)).

 The Multispectral images are saved directly in CIElab